partharamanujam/spring-rest/README.md

   * User.java - Hibernate POJO Entity Declaration
   * UserService.java - Basic CRUD interfaces using HibernatePojoEntity
   * UserController.java - REST API interface to external world

+## Authentication

+  You can login in from http://localhost:8080/login screen.
+Following are the default users (passwords are same as user names) on the system created by the MySQL setup script:
+  * john
+  * jane

 ## License